frankfletcher/Sign1/.ipynb_checkpoints/README-checkpoint.md

 ## Model Deployment: Webcam and Gradio

-We developed a webcam deployment, primarily using OpenCV.
+We developed a webcam deployment, using OpenCV.
 This deployment allows for semi-realtime interaction with the model.  (https://github.com/cogsci2/Sign1/blob/master/notebooks/OpenCV_cam_test.ipynb)

 We also deployed the model to the web, using Gradio.
 This allows anybody with a web browswer (desktop, laptop or cel phone) the ability to upload a snapshot and get the English translation back.
 Basically, this is a dictionary-type reference system.